johnathanvman/F6/index.md

 						Entrys.push("I swing my fist at SUB, but she's flying to high to hit.")
 						Entrys.push("I kick at SUB, but she flies away too quick.")
 						Entrys.push("I try headbutting SUB, but she's too swift while flying around.")
+						Entrys.push("I fling a rock up at SUB but it misses her.")
 					}
 				}
 				if(unit(s[2]).swimming){